feram18/led-stock-ticker/README.md

 ```sh
 sudo python3 main.py --led-gpio-mapping="adafruit-hat" --led-slowdown-gpio=2
 ```
-You can modify and include [flags](#Flags) as necessary.
+Modify and include [flags](#Flags) as needed for your particular setup.
 Running as root is necessary in order for the matrix to render.
+Privileges are dropped after initialization.

 ### Debug
 If you are experiencing issues, enable debug messages by appending the `--debug` flag to your execution command, logs are